my1396/Econ-Study/_posts/2024-02-18-Norsk-Grammar.md

 **Det Samme.**

-- Refer to sth already mentioned
+- «det samme» 单独使用时，表示 "the same thing."
+Refer to sth already mentioned or understood in the context.

+  Vi menner *det samme*.
+  → We mean the same thing.

   Jeg liker Kaffe. -- Jeg liker *det sammen*.
   → I like coffee. -- I like the same (thing).